 Instructions on what to do to get prepared for the day of the procedure will be given to you.
 Typically, most physicians will start the procedure early in the morning.
 You will want to wear comfortable clothes and bring your favorite music and/or videos to keep you occupied (with small ear buds).
 Your shirt or blouse will be replaced with a surgical gown.
 Most offices will provide you with lunch; however, ask your physician about bringing your own snacks.

 Upon arrival you will be escorted to a private room where the procedure will take place.
 Once you are seated and comfortable, your physician will explain each step of the procedure once more and get your approval before starting.

 In most cases a mild sedative can be given to help you relax.
 You will need to consult with your physician to see if this is an option and make arrangements for transportation home.
-Next, a tech will shave a small area at the back of your head.
+Next, someone will shave a small area at the back of your head.
 You do not have to get a buzz cut.
 Depending on the length of your hair, an area can be shaved in small sections to allow you to hide the donor area after the procedure.

 The area where the hair is to be implanted will be prepped and local anesthetic will be applied to numb the area.
 While your scalp is anesthetized, the physician will use the SmartGraft device to gently remove the grafts from the donor area.
-SmartGraft allows the physician to immediately collect, sort, count and store each graft in a sterile, temperature controlled and hydrated environment prior to implantation.
+SmartGraft allows the physician to immediately collect, sort, count and store each graft in a temperature controlled and hydrated environment prior to implantation.
 This promotes graft survival and improves their ability to regrow for better results.